Sometimes, you’ll come into a bit of extra money. This could be from work, or…

 The “Minimum Monthly Payments” Delusion

 I receive many emails from people that are trying to develop their own money-saving strategies and debt-repayment processes.
 They often detail their debt situation, as well as spending and income situations.
-Most of the times, there is also a category for credit card debt in their spreadsheets.
+Most of the times, there is also a category for payday loan debt in their spreadsheets.
 More than often, I also see amounts for cable TV, entertainment, and the running and maintenance of more than one cars.

 Part of the debt-section on their spreadsheets look pretty much like this: